Joao2Pereira1/Wallpapers/README.md

 A curated collection of free high-quality wallpapers gathered from various sources.

 Featuring anime, landscapes, cyberpunk, pixel art and more.
 This collection is regularly updated with new wallpapers.
-If you enjoy it, consider giving the repository a â­? to stay updated and support the project.
+If you enjoy it, consider giving the repository a ­⭐ to stay updated and support the project.

-📁 Each folder has its own `README.md` with a preview of all the wallpapers.
+- 📁 Each folder has its own `README.md` with a preview of all the wallpapers.
-📦 Want the whole collection at once?
+- 📦 Want the whole collection at once?
 Check out the [Releases](../../releases) section.
-🤝🏻 Want to contribute?
+- 🤝🏻 Want to contribute?
 Check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Index